 For female students at Cambridge, there is pressure to strike a delicate balance: You’re expected to look healthy and presentable, but not overdone, and certainly never talk about it.
 So when Calloway was a student, sneaking off campus to get her eyelash extensions, then secretly applying her understated Glossier products, it was all to negotiate this tricky equilibrium.

-Founded in 1209, Cambridge is the second-oldest English-speaking university in the world, but women have only been allowed to study there for the past 140 years.
-In the late 1800s, three female colleges were established, and for a century, these were the only places where women were admitted.
-(For background, the university is divided into 31 separate institutions, known as “colleges,” which each have their own campuses, budgets, and professors.)
+Founded in 1209, Cambridge is the second-oldest English-speaking university in the world, but women have only been allowed to study there for the past 150 years.
+In the late 1800s, three female colleges were established, and for a nearly century, these were the only places where women were admitted.
+(For background, the university is divided into 31 separate institutions, known as “colleges,” each of which have their own campuses, budgets, and professors.)
 Only since 1988 have all of Cambridge’s colleges admitted women.

 This history of inequality continues to inform women’s experiences at Cambridge.
 “Girls were only really admitted to Cambridge in the last century, and this process by which they got full status as university members is still not finished,” Calloway says.
-The year that Calloway was accepted to Cambridge, the university’s Undergraduate Admissions Statistics claimed that its student body had a female-to-male ratio of 54% to 46%, which sounds fairly equal.
+According to the university’s 2017 Undergraduate Admissions Statistics, its student body had a male-to-female ratio of 52 percent to 48 percent, which sounds fairly equal.
 But Calloway says this statistic is misleading.

 “Some of the university’s colleges are really beautiful with huge castles and boast lots of money and royals and Nobel laureates—and then some are really far away from the university center,” Calloway describes.
 “Of the 31 colleges, three are still all-girl colleges, which means that—and this is something I feel very passionate about—when the university says they have almost 50-50 intake of boys and girls, what’s so screwed up is that none of those girls’ colleges are the truly nice, big, rich colleges.”

-“It means that the really big, really rich colleges are skewed like 70% men 30% women,” Calloway continues.
+“It means that the really big, really rich colleges are skewed like 70 percent men 30 percent women,” Calloway continues.
 “Because they get offset by those all-girl colleges, the university as a whole can say, ‘Look how equal we are.’
 It’s so manipulative.”

 According to Calloway, these statistics play a big role in shaping the culture at Cambridge, down to how comfortable students feel talking about beauty.
 “It’s just another thing they have to tiptoe around,” she says.